sachsm53/DynamicsSadMusic/README.md

-# Scripts and Analysis Steps for Sachs et al. 2019.
-Neuroimage
+# Scripts and Analysis Steps for Dynamic intersubject synchronization in response to sad music

 All scripts used to analyze and create images for data presented in Sachs, M. E., Habibi, A., Damasio, A., & Kaplan, J. T. (2019).
 Dynamic intersubject neural synchronization reflects affective responses to sad music.
 NeuroImage, 116512.